 Watch for Senna S, a pair of left then right downward turns that causes the car’s camber to change throughout the turn.
 They’re coming into this one fast after the first lap, so getting the grip right is key.

 Saudi’s race was new in 2021!
 The Jeddah Street Circuit map (as it stands) reveals a long, leggy course with backdrops of the Red Sea and city lights.
 It’s said it will come in second only to Monza in terms of top speeds.
 But for all its length, it has the most turns of any course on the map: 27!

 The Formula 1 pros have called out a series of turns from 15 to 17 as ones to watch at Abu Dhabi.
 What makes these so rough?
 Big braking demands under the duress of “lateral load,” which can seriously affect the grip of the tires.
 (When seconds matter, this is important.)
 Lateral load is pretty mathematical, but just know it’s the cumulative effects of centripetal force (“grip force”) and centrifugal force (“reaction force”), which battle over the car and its tires on fast, sharp turns.
 That means hard work on drivers, teams, and cars alike.

 Flattening the Learning Curve with Data

 The Mercedes-AMG Petronas team has two of the most talented drivers behind the wheels—but even they can’t do it all alone.
 With all of these track details in mind and telemetry data from more than 200 physical sensors, the team has an essential pool of intelligence to help them stick the apexes and maneuver twisty chicanes.
-And Pure Storage is proud to help Petronus ensure their data is lighting-fast, available, and ready for anything.
+And Pure Storage is proud to help Petronas ensure their data is lightning-fast, available, and ready for anything.